-16.1.4 The provisions required to be created on account of depreciation in the "Available for Sale" and "Held for Trading" category in any year should be debited to the Profit & Loss Account and an equivalent amount (net of tax benefit, if any, and net of consequent reduction in the transfer to Statutory Reserve) or the balance available in the Investment Fluctuation Reserve / Investment Depreciation Reserve Account, whichever is less, shall be transferred from the Investment Fluctuation Reserve/Investment Depreciation Reserve Account to the Profit & Loss Account.
-In the event provisions created on account of depreciation in the "Available for Sale" and "Held for Trading" category are found to be in excess of the required amount in any year, the excess should be credited to the Profit & Loss Account and an equivalent amount (net of taxes, if any, and net of transfer to Statutory Reserves as applicable to such excess provision), should be Investment appropriated to the Fluctuation Reserve/Investment Depreciation Reserve Account to be utilised to meet future depreciation requirement for investments in this category.
-The amounts debited to the Profit & Loss Account for provision and the amount credited to the Profit & Loss Account for reversal of excess provision should be debited and credited respectively under the head "Expenditure - Provisions & Contingencies".
-The banks should segregate quantum of provisions required for diminution/depreciation in investments and park under "Contingent provisions against depreciation in investment" to clearly define provisions and reserves and facilitate transfer of funds from/to Investment Fluctuation Reserve/Investment Depreciation Reserve.
-The amounts appropriated from the Profit & Loss Account and the amount the Investment Fluctuation Reserve/Investment transferred from Depreciation Reserve to the Profit & Loss Account should be shown as 'explanatory note' after determining the profit for the year.

-16.1.5 It is clarified that while the individual scrips in the Held for Trading category will continue to be marked at monthly or at more frequent intervals, the book value of the individual securities in this category would not undergo any change after marking to market.
-While the net depreciation in the value of investments, if any, shall be provided for ; the net appreciation, if any, should be ignored.
-Net depreciation required to be provided for in any one category should not be netted with net appreciation in any other category.

-16.1.6 In respect of securities included in any of the three categories where interest/principal is in arrears, the banks should not reckon income on the securities and should also make appropriate provisions for the depreciation in the value of the investment.
+- 16.1.4 The provisions required to be created on account of depreciation in the AFS and HFT category in any year should be debited to the Profit and Loss Account and an equivalent amount (net of tax benefit, if any, and net of consequent reduction in the transfer to Statutory Reserve) or the balance available in the IFR / Investment Depreciation Reserve Account, whichever is less, shall be transferred from the IFR/Investment Depreciation Reserve Account to the Profit and Loss Account.
+In the event provisions created on account of depreciation in the AFS and HFT category are found to be in excess of the required amount in any year, the excess should be credited to the Profit and Loss Account and an equivalent amount (net of taxes, if any, and net of transfer to Statutory Reserves as applicable to such provision), should be appropriated IFR/Investment Depreciation Reserve Account to be utilised to meet future depreciation requirement for investments in this category.
+The amounts debited to the Profit and Loss Account for provision and the amount credited to the Profit and Loss Account for reversal of excess provision should be debited and credited respectively under the head 'Expenditure - Provisions Contingencies'.
+The banks should segregate quantum of provisions required for diminution/depreciation in investments and park under 'Contingent provisions against depreciation in investment' to clearly define provisions and reserves and facilitate transfer of funds from/to IFR/Investment Depreciation Reserve.
+The amounts appropriated from the Profit and Loss Account and the amount transferred from the IFR/Investment Depreciation Reserve to the Profit and Loss Account should be shown as 'explanatory note' after determining the profit for the year. - 16.1.5 It is clarified that while the individual scrips in the HFT category will continue to be marked at monthly or at more frequent intervals, the book value of the individual securities in this category would not undergo any change after marking to market.
+While the net depreciation in the value of investments, if any, shall be provided for; the net appreciation, if any, should be ignored.
+Net depreciation required to be provided for in any one category should not be netted with net appreciation in any other category. - 16.1.6 In respect of securities included in any of the three categories where interest/principal is in arrears, the banks should not reckon income on the securities and should also make appropriate provisions for the depreciation in the value of the investment.
 The banks should not set-off the depreciation requirement in respect of these non-performing securities against the appreciation in respect of other performing securities.